 Not in the Yucatan anymore: Hurricane Idalia flung flamingos across the eastern U.S.

-Flamingos have been found as far north as Ohio after Hurricane Idalia struck Florida last week.
+Flamingos have been found as far north as Pennsylvania after Hurricane Idalia struck Florida last week.
 But the birds were likely blown in all the way from the Yucatan Peninsula.

 Flamingos have been popping up in the most unusual of places since Hurricane Idalia blew through parts of the U.S. Southeast last week.